TheRealGlumfish/Team20/doc/Dimitris Alexopoulos.md

 But I was responsible for and continued maintaining it throughout the project.
 It was fairly easy and I did not encounter many challenges.

-The only intresting part was how to handle the `zero/x0` register.
+The only interesting part was how to handle the `zero/x0` register.
 Having the `zero` register be a normal register poses issues, because (at least in reality) a register cannot be written to twice in the same cycle.
 This would pose an issue as if the register is written to, it would need to be instantly set to zero again.
 In the end the solution I settled on was having the regfile contain 30 registers instead of 31.
-When the register select lines `AD1` and/or `AD2` were selecting the `zero` register zero would be outputed.
+When the register select lines `AD1` and/or `AD2` were selecting the `zero` register zero would be outputted.
-Writes while `zero` was selected also did nothing (which is the correct behaviour as per the ISA).
+Writes while `zero` was selected also did nothing (which is the correct behavior as per the ISA).
 When any other register was selected, the register was accessed from the `registers` "array".
 The index had to be offset by -1 as there was one less actual register in the `registers` "array".
-This led to the correct behaviour [(8612d56)](https://github.com/TheRealGlumfish/Team20/commit/8612d564800849b0fa6ffcedcfd5cdd0a8e47c71), [(0da1dd3)](https://github.com/TheRealGlumfish/Team20/commit/0da1dd3d7a3ab50a90e3b0d43608fc16a95915e7).
+This led to the correct behavior [(8612d56)](https://github.com/TheRealGlumfish/Team20/commit/8612d564800849b0fa6ffcedcfd5cdd0a8e47c71), [(0da1dd3)](https://github.com/TheRealGlumfish/Team20/commit/0da1dd3d7a3ab50a90e3b0d43608fc16a95915e7).

 ---